-The co-op office will use a number of approaches to ensure a fair and successful hiring process for both local and out-of-town placements.
+The Co-op Office will utilize a number of approaches to ensure a fair and successful hiring process for both in-town and out-of-town placements.
 The hiring process will be year-round to ensure that placements are available in all three work term schedules and will be timed approximately two months before the work term.
-The Co-op Program uses the Rank Match, Direct Offer/Continuous Placement, and Out of Town Placement hiring options as detailed on the following page.
+The Co-op Program utilizes the Rank Match, Direct Offer/Continuous Placement, and Out of Town Placement hiring options as detailed on the following page.